pkncoder/DnDMonsterFightV3/dndmonsterfight/README.md

 # Welcome to DnD Monster Fight!

-Hello, I am <a href="https://github.com/pkncoder/">pkncoder</a>, and this is a DnD Encounter Simulator that I have been working on for the past couple of years!
+Hello, I am <a href="https://github.com/pkncoder/">pkncoder</a>, and this is a DnD Encounter Simulator that has been my base project for multiple years!

 Currently this is version 3 of DnD Monster Fight, and here's the run down of the other versions:
 1. Made in python